amirkhasru123/project8bc/verilog/chipverify/3buildingblocks/readme.txt

 ####Module
-	Module in verilog is just like function in C. module <name> ([port_list]);
+	Module in verilog is like function in C. module <name> ([port_list]);
 		//port_list can be empty
 	endmodule

 ##Code Implementation
 	orGate one(.a(a),.b(b),.x(out1))
-	Here one is an instance/copy of module orGate. combined.one.x
+	One is an instance / copy of module orGate. combined.one.x
-	It means we are accessing x from instance one of comibined module
+	accessing x from module one which is called inside module combined.

 ##Implementation
 	moduleExample.v